typpo/quickchart-csharp/README.md

 #### DevicePixelRatio: double
 The device pixel ratio of the chart.
 This will multiply the number of pixels by the value.
 This is usually used for retina displays.
 Defaults to 1.0.

+#### Format: string
+The output format of the chart.
+Defaults to "png"

 #### Key: string
 API key (not required)